ThusithaHerath/ThusithaHerath/README.md

 - 👋 Hi, I’m @ThusithaHerath
 - 👀 I am a software engineer  @rezgateway
 - 🌱 I work as a full stack  developer
-- 💞️ Currently im doing projects using laravel framework
+- 💞️ Currently im doing projects using laravel framework and mern stack
 - 📫 How to reach me Linkedin- https://www.linkedin.com/in/thusitha-herath-638b711b0/